 Enjoy driving via a roadside station!
-7 plum viewing spots in Kyushu in 2025!
+7 plum viewing spots in Kyushu, 2026

 Roadside Station Stopover Course